 - CDH physical therapists can treat all variants of BPPV including posterior canal, lateral canal, anterior canal, and multicanal.
 We understand the difference between canalithiasis and cupulolithisis.
 We are fully equipped with video frenzel goggles that enable us to determine if treatment has succeeded, and detect complications.

 - CDH physical therapists have physician backup for refractory cases, which sometimes turn out to have something other than BPPV.

-- Most patients are cured after 1-2 sessions.
+- Most patients are cured, at least for a few months-years, after 1-2 sessions.

 Vestibular rehabilitation of unilateral and bilateral loss.